 What is Comedy-on-Prescription (CoP)?

-Craic Health is the Comedy-on-Prescription hub: Known side effects, laughter.
+Craic Health is the Comedy-on-Prescription hub: known side effects, laughter.

 Comedy-on-Prescription (CoP)